 Bechtel was responsible for project management, engineering, procurement, construction, and commissioning of the twin Temple, Texas, plants.

-The Bechtel-Siemens consortium also is designing and building the Panda Sherman Generating Station, another 758-megawatt natural gas-fueled combined-cycle plant, an hour’s drive north of Dallas.
+The Bechtel-Siemens consortium also designed and built the Panda Sherman Generating Station, another 758-megawatt natural gas-fueled combined-cycle plant, an hour’s drive north of Dallas.
 Groundbreaking for Temple I took place in September 2012.
 Commercial operation began in 2014 for Temple I and 2015 for Temple II.